francescov1/facebook-event-scraper/README.md

 # Facebook Event Scraper

-A slim module for scraping Facebook event data nearly instantaneously.
+A slim module for scraping Facebook event data in milliseconds.

 ## Installation